This information has been updated on January 11th, 2023.

 – receive intelligible communication;

-– have information about the logic, methods and purposes of the treatment;
+– have information about the logic, methods and purposes of the processing;

 – request the updating, correction, integration, cancellation, transformation into anonymous form, blocking of data processed in violation of the law, including those no longer necessary for the pursuit of the purposes for which they were collected;